A Yoga, Creativity and Transformation Retreat in the Flinders Ranges

 Northern Flinders Ranges

-This sublime retreat offers you time to nourish and immerse yourself in a remote and sacred
+This sublime retreat offers you time and space to immerse yourself in a remote and extraordinary

-landscape, connecting with the elements, exploring nature and a deep sense of personal
+landscape, connecting with the elements, exploring nature and experiencing a deep sense

 Angorichina Station will be our home and the base from which we will set out each day to hike and explore the surrounding region.